Klipper3d/klipper/docs/Code_Overview.md

 The "gcode" position is the last requested position from a `G1` (or `G0`) command in cartesian coordinates relative to the coordinate system specified in the config file.
-This may differ from the "toolhead" position if a g-code transformation (eg, bed_mesh, bed_tilt, skew_correction) is in effect.
-This may differ from the actual coordinates specified in the last `G1` command if the g-code origin has been changed (eg, `G92`, `SET_GCODE_OFFSET`, `M221`).
-The `M114` command (`gcode_move.get_status()['gcode_position']`) will report the last g-code position relative to the current g-code coordinate system.
+This may differ from the "toolhead" position if a G-Code transformation (eg, bed_mesh, bed_tilt, skew_correction) is in effect.
+This may differ from the actual coordinates specified in the last `G1` command if the G-Code origin has been changed (eg, `G92`, `SET_GCODE_OFFSET`, `M221`).
+The `M114` command (`gcode_move.get_status()['gcode_position']`) will report the last G-Code position relative to the current G-Code coordinate system.

-The "gcode base" is the location of the g-code origin in cartesian coordinates relative to the coordinate system specified in the config file.
+The "G-Code base" is the location of the G-Code origin in cartesian coordinates relative to the coordinate system specified in the config file.
 Commands such as `G92`, `SET_GCODE_OFFSET`, and `M221` alter this value.

-The "gcode homing" is the location to use for the g-code origin (in cartesian coordinates relative to the coordinate system specified in the config file) after a `G28` home command.
+The "G-Code homing" is the location to use for the G-Code origin (in cartesian coordinates relative to the coordinate system specified in the config file) after a `G28` home command.
 The `SET_GCODE_OFFSET` command can alter this value.